fakharzadehAmir/fakharzadehAmir.github.io/_pages/about.md

 Work Experience
 ======
 ### Bale Messenger
-I've been a Software Engineer at Bale Messenger, a leading messaging platform in Iran, since April 2024.
+I've been a Software Engineer at [Bale Messenger](https://www.linkedin.com/company/balemessenger), a leading messaging platform in Iran, since April   2024.
 Bale is a versatile app with over 30 million users, offering a wide range of features beyond messaging, including financial transactions and e-commerce.

-During my tenure, I've significantly contributed to the platform's performance and user experience.
-My key achievements include:

-- **Performance Optimization**: Reduced database load and improved latency by implementing caching strategies, optimizing queries, and using asynchronous operations.
-- **Feature Development**: Developed new features like Similar Channels and Story Assignment, enhancing user engagement and content discovery.
-- **Infrastructure Improvements**: Configured HPA for auto-scaling, ensuring optimal resource utilization.
-- **Automation and Efficiency**: Automated code reviews and built internal tools to streamline workflows for various teams.
-- **Data Engineering**: Designed and implemented data pipelines for real-time analytics and personalized recommendations.
+During my time at Bale Messenger, I optimized performance through caching and asynchronous operations, developed features like Similar Channels and Story Assignment, and improved infrastructure with HPA.
+I also streamlined workflows with automation and built data pipelines for analytics and personalization.

 ### Daayar
-As a part-time Software Engineer at Daayar, a platform for parents to connect with instructors and access educational content, I focused on building scalable and efficient backend systems.
-My contributions included:
+As a part-time Software Engineer at [Daayar](https://daayar.com/), a platform for parents to connect with instructors and access educational content, I focused on building scalable and efficient backend systems.
+(Aug 2023 - Apr 2024)

-- **File Storage**: Implemented MinIO for secure and scalable file storage.
-- **API Development**: Developed new APIs using TDD principles, ensuring code quality and maintainability.
-- **Database Optimization**: Utilized PostgreSQL for efficient data storage and Redis for caching, improving performance.
-- **Data Analytics**: Employed HyperLogLog to track user engagement and optimize content recommendations.
+During my time at Daayar, I focused on enhancing the platform's backend infrastructure.
+I implemented MinIO for secure and scalable file storage, developed new APIs using TDD principles to ensure code quality, and optimized database performance by leveraging PostgreSQL and Redis.
+Additionally, I employed HyperLogLog to track user engagement and refine content recommendations.

 Skills and Tools
 ======